RPA

 4. What security issues are associated with RPA?

 The most important thing is security.
-Make sure access controls are clearly defined and that the RPA solution you have chosen has strong security features.
+Ensure access controls are clearly defined and your chosen RPA solution has strong security features.

 5. How can I measure the success of RPA in HR?

-Track key metrics like processing times, error rates, and employee satisfaction to gauge the impact of RPA on your HR department.
+Track key metrics like processing times, error rates, and employee satisfaction to gauge RPA’s impact on your HR department.

 6. How much is the cost of implementing RPA in HR?